 The model developed in [16] was adjusted and the concept has been extended to different calibers and projectile velocities.
 Composite armor plates between 5.5 and 16.2 mm were tested in several ballistic trials and high-speed videos were used to analyze the characteristics of the projectile - before and after the impact.
-The simulation results with the modified model are shown in Figures 12 and 13.
+The simulation results with the modified model and a 7.62×39 mm bullet are shown in Figures 14, 15, and 16.